List of NHL rivalries: Chicago Blackhawks vs. Detroit Red Wings (1926–2013; 2020–21)

 Before the 2013–14 season, the Detroit Red Wings moved from the Central Division of the Western Conference to the newly formed Atlantic Division of the Eastern Conference, while Chicago stayed in the Central Division.
 This effectively caused the rivalry to cease (despite the two cities' proximity to each other), as the Blackhawks and Red Wings now meet only twice a year; the one exception was the 2020–21 season, in which the Red Wings were moved back to the Central on an interim basis.
 However, the rich history between the two teams remains very popular today, and some even consider the rivalry to still be in existence deep down, despite them now being in different conferences.

-As of the end of the 2024–25 season, Detroit leads the regular season record, 377–277–84–17, while Chicago leads the playoff record, 43–38.
+As of the end of the 2025–26 season, Detroit leads the regular season record, 378–278–84–17, while Chicago leads the playoff record, 43–38.

 Chicago Blackhawks vs. Los Angeles Kings (2012–2018)

 Originally both meeting during the 1974 playoffs (culminating in a five-game Blackhawks' series victory), a brief playoff rivalry had erupted between the two teams as they often locked horns into a fierce playoff battle culminating in five Stanley Cup wins from either of two teams from 2010 to 2015.
 The rivalry reached its high point on January 19, 2013, when the Blackhawks spoiled the Kings' Stanley Cup party.
 Furthermore, it caught fire when both teams met in back-to-back Western Conference championship matchups with either side winning a series; the Blackhawks during the 2013 Western Conference finals, and the Kings during the 2014 Western Conference finals.
 During the 2013 matchup, both sides spent a cumulative 74 minutes in the penalty box as a direct result from the fierce competition between both sides, most notably between Blackhawks' Star Right Winger Patrick Kane and Kings' Defenseman Drew Doughty.
 The 2014 conference finals saw the Kings return with vengeance.
 The Kings held a 3–1 series lead, except Chicago came back to force a seventh game.
 In the subsequent overtime, Alec Martinez scored for Los Angeles to defeat the Blackhawks.
 Though the Blackhawks would manage another Stanley Cup victory in 2015, both teams regressed massively after 2018 due to rebuilds and neither team being competitive at the same time.

+As of the end of the 2025–26 season, Chicago leads the regular season record, 100–86–17–12, and the playoff record, 11–6, against Los Angeles.